 The exceptional ability subcategory is easily confused with the employment first preference priority worker subcategory for persons of extraordinary ability, but the requirements are slightly less narrow.
 (However, people with jobs in education and athletics are left out of this second preference subcategory.)

 The main benefit of the EB-2(B) subcategory is that the foreign worker need not have received international acclaim in the field of specialty.
 Proven sustained national acclaim will meet the required standard.
 The worker must, however, still be considered significantly more accomplished than the average person in the same profession.

-The applicant will also have to show that the field of work has “substantial intrinsic merit”—in other words, that it is worthy in and of itself.
-In addition, the person will need to demonstrate that his or her work will prospectively benefit the U.S. national interest to a substantially greater degree than that of a similarly qualified, available U.S. worker would.
+Applicants will also have to show that the field of work has "substantial intrinsic merit"—in other words, that it is worthy in and of itself.
+In addition, applicants will need to demonstrate that the work will prospectively benefit the U.S. national interest to a substantially greater degree than that of a similarly qualified, available U.S. worker would.
 (Unfortunately, USCIS often reinterprets this requirement to mean showing that being forced to go through the labor certification process would actually have an adverse impact on the U.S. national interest.
 A local labor shortage is not considered to be an adverse impact.)